kenergy/MunkiFace/README.md

 * PHP v5.3.x or higher built as a module for your web server
 * munki

-According to [Cappuccino](http://cappuccino.org/learn/)'s documentation, the client-app requirements should be one of the following browsers:
+MunkiFace is pure Javascript, which means it really only requires a modern browser with a stanards-compliant Javascript engine.
+MunkiFace is written in Objective-J/Cappuccino, and according to [Cappuccino](http://cappuccino.org/learn/)'s documentation, the client-app requirements should be one of the following browsers:

 * Internet Explorer 7+
 * Firefox 2+